Habits Course Step Seven

 Step #6 was putting it all together with the following tools:

 - Change or make sure you are in the right state.

 - Use an existing trigger or create a new trigger.

 - Perform the new routine - and make it EASY!

 - Use an existing reward or create a new reward to close the habit loop.
 Then repeat this process for each habit (just pick 2-4 for now) for at least 42 days.

 Bottom line: Your toddler brain is, and will always be, in charge.
 He/she will make you do stuff for the rest of your life, through your automatic habits.
 Once you realize this and accept this, you then have two options:

-B.) Use your parent brain to create all your automatic habits, by training your toddler to make you do the right stuff, through repetition, delayed gratification, what’s healthiest now, and what food or drink will make you healthier now and in the future.
+B.) Use your parent brain to create all your automatic habits, by training your toddler to help you do the right stuff, through repetition, delayed gratification, what's healthiest now, and what food or drink will make you healthier now and in the future.

 You get to choose - A or B.